-These labels are affixed to the vehicle for the safety of the operator, passenger (2-UP) or bystanders
+These labels are affixed to the vehicle for the safety of the operator, passengers (2 and 3-UP) or bystanders

 The labels illustrated on the following pages are on your watercraft.
 If missing or damaged, they can be replaced free of charge.
 See an authorized Sea-Doo dealer.